-To help foster racial inclusion, Deloitte US and Deloitte Canada donated more than US$10 million in contributions and pro bono commitments to a number of organizations that are fighting for social justice, tackling employment and wealth inequality, and creating educational opportunities for underserved communities.
-Deloitte US’s Making Accounting Diverse and Equitable (MADE) initiative has committed US$75 million to fuel greater racial and ethnic diversity in tax and accounting, and in 2022 also launched the DEI Institute to further sustain equity and belonging for all.
+Deloitte US and Deloitte Canada continue to support a number of organizations that are fighting for social justice, tackling employment and wealth inequality, and creating educational opportunities for underserved communities.
+Deloitte Canada’s Black Action Council has donated funds and provided pro bono engagements toward corporate contributions to Black-owned organizations, as well as those that focus on the progress of Black people.
+Deloitte US’s Making Accounting Diverse and Equitable (MADE) initiative has committed US$75 million to fuel greater racial and ethnic diversity in tax and accounting, and in 2022 also launched the Diversity, Equity, and Inclusion (DEI) Institute™ to further sustain equity and belonging for all.